Awards from previous years

 The Practical Artistry Award goes to Weymouth College’s Stonemasonry Department for the design and creation of the Monument, an obelisk in Portland stone, of good neo-classical design appropriate to the era in which Sir Thomas Fowell Buxton was active, and finely carved with detailed images of significance to his life and work in the abolition of slavery.
 It enhances the open space of Bincleaves Green, providing a focal point for views in various directions.

-Designed by: Peter Loizou, former student of Weymouth College, now a lecturer there.
+Designed by Peter Loizou, former student, now lecturer in Stonemasonary.

 Click here for more info.

 The Certificate is awarded for the sensitive restoration of Lansdowne Villa, partly facilitated by the development of four new houses in its grounds.
 The Villa, an important Victorian building in the Lansdowne Square Conservation Area, had been lying empty and was beginning to deteriorate.
 It is now a fine residence suitable for modern living, while retaining its integrity.
 Its setting is respected by the quality of the landscaping and surface treatment of the whole site, together with the design and materials of the four new houses, all in harmony with the main Villa.

 LORTON PARK - PHASE 1